Yudhishthirsh/Twitter_Tweets---Hashtag_Scraper/README.md

 For Windows os : python Twitter_hashtag.py
 For Mac os: python3 Twitter_hashtag.py

+After Running these commands the ouptput is generated as filename : hashtagname that given in parameter followed by '.csv'.

 Notes:
 1) Twitter API has Rate limits over scraping data, after scrapping some data(example: 1000-3000) twitter will stops this automated script.
 Check Twitter documentation.